L1m3Kun/projectIOTHOUSE/README.md

 # project2
 ## IOT HOUSE
-### IOT HOUSE is able to be controlled as using Phone
+### IOT HOUSE is able to be controlled by using Phone

 ### CODE
 ####